 Grants and Bursaries

 Undergraduate and postgraduate students are encouraged to apply for grants if their personal or study circumstances would benefit from them.
-The following four grant applications (underlined below) are made on forms available on the College WebLearn site, and in hard copy from the Accounts Office.
+The following four grant applications (underlined below) are made on forms available below and in hard copy from the Accounts Office.
 Applications may be submitted in each term (the deadline is noon on Wednesday of Week 2) apart from Extra-curricular Grants that are Hilary Term only.
 The members of the Support and Travel Grants Committee are the Senior Tutor, the Dean, the Tutor for Graduates, the Bursar, and the Accountant.
 The Support and Travel Grants Committee meet in Week 4 of each term to consider applications.

 Hardship Grants: St Hilda's has generous funding for hardship support for both undergraduate and graduate students.
 Hardship Grants can be made outside of the normal application dates.
 If your application has been successful you will receive a letter from the Bursar and you can expect to receive your payment within seven working days from receipt of this letter.
 Unsuccessful applicants will also be notified.
 There are also funds available from the St Hilda's JCR and the University to help students who are facing financial hardship.
+Care Leavers and Estranged students (those studying without the support or approval of a family network) can also appply for an Care Leaver and Estranged student bursary of up to £1,500 per year through the University.

 Vacation Study Residence Grants: Undergraduate students are permitted to stay in the College during a vacation period for an important academic or welfare purpose.
 Priority is normally given to those in the year of their major final examinations.
 Students can apply for this period to be subsidised by the College with a Vacation Study Residence Grant.
 Normally no student will be credited more than 28 nights in the year unless for exceptional welfare reasons.